 A Favorite Family Recipe

-As an avid gardener and registered dietitian nutritionist, I firmly believe in the nutritional benefits of locally grow or even homegrown produce.
-If you have a small backyard garden or access to a farmers market, you can make this entire recipe with fresh and local ingredients!
+If you are like me and have a small or large backyard garden or simply access to a farmers market, you can make almost this entire recipe with fresh and local ingredients.

-I promise you, you will taste the difference and fall in love with the bright, refreshing flavors of summer produce in this simple Greek Cucumber Salad.
+I promise you, you will taste the delicious difference and fall in love with the bright, refreshing flavors of summer produce in this simple Greek Cucumber Salad.

 When produce is obtained locally, whether it is from your own backyard or your local farmers market, it is likely to have a higher nutritional value than conventionally grown produce because it is fresher and has been purchased closer to the time it was harvested.